 A new account will generate an inquiry.
 Each time you apply for a new credit account, it generates a “hard inquiry,” which is a request by a creditor for your credit history .
 Hard inquiries remain on your credit report for 24 months , and their impact on your credit score can lessen over time .
 (Your credit score does not take into account requests from creditors for your credit report or credit score in order to make pre-approved credit offers or promotional offers.)

 Inquiries and new credit accounts may have a greater impact on someone with a short credit history and few accounts than on someone with a longer credit history.

 Regardless of whether an account is new or has been open for some time, a priority should be ensuring payments are made in a timely fashion.
 Payment history accounts for 35 percent of your credit score, so paying your bills on time—or late—will have an impact.
 While an account may not be considered “new,” payment history on that account will always be factored into your credit score.

-Diane Moogalian is Vice President of Operations for Equifax Personal Solutions.
+Diane Moogalian is vice president of operations for Equifax Personal Information Solutions.
 Prior to joining Equifax in 2007, Diane held several strategic roles with leading financial services companies.
-Diane graduated from the University of Richmond with a Bachelor of Science in Business Administration (Marketing and Economics) and earned a Certificate in International Business from Virginia Commonwealth University.